cytronicoder/samcoin/README.md

 This is Samcoin, a meme/fake coin designed to be used as a joke during [Lion City Hacks 2022](https://lioncityhacks.com/).
 It is built with [Flask](https://flask.palletsprojects.com/en/2.0.x/) because it's for the memes not to use React or Next.js.

+**Note: The database is public and anyone can access it.
+This is because this is not a serious project and we didn't want to spend time on setting up a database.
+Please do not put any sensitive information in the database.**

 ## How to run

 ```bash